TaygaHoshi/tt-project/Lists/List of Two Handed Weapons.md

 ## Divine Staff
 + Aptitude: Divine
-+ (Projectile) Arrow of Light
++ (Projectile) Bolt of Exorcism
 	+ Range: 10 meters
 	+ Deals 24 damage.
 + Projectile Shielding
 	+ Range: 5 meters
-	+ Choose a 1 meter square area.
+	+ Choose a 2 meters by 2 meters area.
 You create a magical shield there.
 	+ This ward acts like quarter cover against projectiles passing through it.
 	+ This ward lasts for one round.
 + (Prepared) Warding